 - All registered companies require a memorandum of association and articles of association.
 The memorandum states the name of each owner (guarantor) and their agreement to set up the company and become members.
-The articles outline the rules and regulations the company has to follow.
-The memorandum is provided by Companies House and the articles are supplied by 1st Formations (or your own company formation agent).
+The articles outline the rules and regulations the company must follow.
+The memorandum is provided by Companies House and the articles are supplied by 1st Formations.

 Frequently asked questions